cmothais-gresham/test/README.md

 Here I'm in my feature branch
 And here from another feature branch

-There will be a conflict here
+There will be a conflict here: I solved the issue